Guide to the Microfilm Edition

 The bulk of the documents in this volume pertain to Nahum Ward, though Artemas Ward appears occasionally in his capacity as justice of the peace.
 Most of the documents fall into two categories: records of the personal business transactions of Nahum Ward, such as deeds, receipts, bills of sale, and surveys; and papers dealing with his many local governmental duties--as Shrewsbury clerk, selectman, moderator, and Worcester County justice of the peace.
 Significant items include an account of a Shrewsbury town meeting of November 16, 1741, at which Nahum Ward served as moderator; a letter dated June 11, 1750, from Nahum Ward to Reverend Job Cushing concerning the "subversive doctrines" of Dr. Joshua Smith; and Nahum Ward's will of February 21, 1754.

 This volume covers the period from the death of Nahum Ward to the beginning of the American Revolution.
 The majority of the documents are similar to those in Volume 1, with Artemas Ward replacing his father in many of his official capacities.
-Receipts are numerous, including those to Ward as co-executor of his father's will, as a trustee of the Hassanamisco Indians, and as a major in the local militia in its campaigns against the French, 1756-1760.
+Receipts are numerous, including those to Ward as co-executor of his father's will, as a state-sanctioned trustee of the Indigenous community at Hassanamisco, and as a major in the local militia in its campaigns against the French, 1756-1760.
 The volume also contains a few muster lists from these expeditions; a series of petitions and counter-petitions regarding a town districting and taxation dispute between May and November 1766; letters to Ward from William Ships and Isaac Stone, dated May 10 and June 23, 1772, respectively, requesting personal favors; and Ward's copy of the famous "Powder Alarm" letter--a letter from loyalist William Brattle to General Thomas Gage, dated August 29, 1774, concerning the former's worries about rebellion within the colonial militia.

 This volume consists of papers documenting Artemas Ward's military service in the American Revolution, including his assumption of command of the colonial troops gathered around Boston, his subordination to Washington, his reassumption of command of the Boston forces following the British evacuation, Washington's move to New York, and Ward's attempt at resignation.
 All of the letters in this volume--many of them exchanges between Ward and Washington, his aide Robert H. Harrison, or Adjutant General Horatio Gates--are included in the List of Correspondents.